planetfederal/workshops/workshops/geoserver/intro/doc/source/styling/geoexplorer.rst

 GeoExplorer
 ===========

-.. note:: GeoExplorer is currently available as part of the OpenGeo Suite.
+.. note:: GeoExplorer is currently available as part of OpenGeo Suite.
+This workshop uses a newer version of GeoExplorer that hasn't been released yet.

-Creating SLD files by hand can be a difficult and time-consuming process.
-Fortunately, there is a tool called :guilabel:`GeoExplorer` which is a graphical style editor.
-With GeoExplorer, you can create rules and symbolizers without ever needing to view SLD code.
+Creating style files by hand, regardless of the type of markup you use, can be a difficult and time-consuming process.
+Fortunately, there are some graphical tools that exist to help make the generating of styles in GeoServer easier.

-.. note:: GeoExplorer currently implements most but not all of the features of the SLD specification.
+One tool is called :guilabel:`GeoExplorer`.
+With GeoExplorer, you can create rules and symbolizers without ever needing to view any style code.

 Using GeoExplorer
 -----------------